-Icebreakers for group therapy are one of the best tools you can have in your therapist’s toolbox.
-They are simple to implement, they’re fun, and they help participants to begin engaging with the group in ways that feel safe.
-These blog article will review icebreakers that can be used during group therapy and their benefits.
+Icebreakers for group therapy are one of the best tools you can have in your therapist’s toolbox as they are simple to implement, fun, and help participants engage with the group in ways that feel safe.
+This blog article will review icebreakers that can be used during group therapy and their benefits.

-Whether you’re new to group therapy or you’re a seasoned pro, one of the biggest challenges is getting the group started.
-You have your protocol in place but how do you get your participants to feel comfortable and prepare them to engage- Ice breakers is the answer!
+Whether you’re new to group therapy or a seasoned pro, one of the biggest challenges is getting the group started.
+You have your protocol in place but how do you get your participants to feel comfortable and prepare them to engage?

 • Helping members get to know each other.